wesleycamargo/azure-docs.pt-br/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ## <a name="get-adsynctoolsrunhistory"></a>Get-ADSyncToolsRunHistory

 ### <a name="synopsis"></a>SINOPSE
-Obter o histórico de execução do AAD Connect
+Obter o histórico de execuções do AAD Connect

 ### <a name="syntax"></a>SINTAXE